NCI Cloud Resources

 FireCloud is an open, standards-based platform for performing production-scale data analysis in the cloud.
 Built on the Google Cloud Platform, FireCloud empowers analysts, tool developers, and production managers to run large-scale analysis and to share results with collaborators.
 Users can upload their own analysis methods and data to workspaces or run the Broad’s best practice tools and pipelines.

-The ISB Cancer Genomics Cloud, leveraging many aspects of the Google Cloud Platform, allows scientists to interactively define and compare cohorts, examine underlying molecular data for specific genes and pathways, and share insights with collaborators.
-For computational users, Aplication Program Interfaces (APIs) and Google Cloud Platform (GCP) resources such as BigQuery and Google Pipeline service, allow complex queries from R or Python scripts, or Dockerized workflows to run on data available in the Google Cloud Storage.
+The ISB Cancer Gateway in the Cloud, leveraging many aspects of the Google Cloud Platform, allows scientists to interactively define and compare cohorts, examine underlying molecular data for specific genes and pathways, and share insights with collaborators.
+For computational users, Application Program Interfaces (APIs) and Google Cloud Platform (GCP) resources such as BigQuery and Google Pipeline service, allow complex queries from R or Python scripts or Dockerized workflows to run on data available in the Google Cloud Storage.

 Access the Cloud Resources